 - See if it looks like any on our lost page, or any listed on the 'lost cat' places above (eg Facebook)

 - Knock on the doors of houses nearby to see if anybody knows who might own the cat

-- If possible, take the cat to a vet who will check for a microchip, and you can ask if anyone has reported a similar cat missing
+- Take the cat to a vet who will check for a microchip (free of charge), and you can ask if anyone has reported a similar cat missing

 - Put a paper collar on the cat - try this a few times if the collar comes off

 - Produce some 'cat found' leaflets to be distributed in the area it was found